Need help with your Discussion

 Arrest procedures

 It is required for the officer to notify the guardians of the minor about the arrest immediately.
-The minor, in turn, is permitted to make two phone calls, and if at all the officer decides to detain them, the minor must be taken to a Probation Officer within twenty-four hours after being arrested (Ross, 2018).
+The minor, in turn, is permitted to make two phone calls, and if the officer decides to detain them, the child must be taken to a Probation Officer within twenty-four hours after being arrested (Ross, 2018).
 The latter has the authority to order informal counseling, release the detainee, order informal probation, or order a petition after his release or when in custody.
-Just like adults, they have a right to a lawyer, but contrary to adults, the juvenile might be held in custody for at least six hours before being released to a relative’s custody.
+Like adults, they have a right to a lawyer, but contrary to adults, the juvenile might be held in custody for at least six hours before being released to a relative’s custody.
 They are usually held separately from adult offenders and might get transferred to a detention facility until they are scheduled for a hearing in court.

 Court intake and screening processes